Indonesia criminalizes adultery, but the law may take up to 3 years to take effect

 "The danger of oppressive laws is not that they'll be broadly applied, it's that they provide avenue for selective enforcement," said Andreas Harsono, a senior Indonesia researcher at the group.

-Many hotels, including in tourism areas like Bali and metropolitan Jakarta, will risk to lose their visitors, he added.
+Many hotels, including in tourism areas such as Bali and metropolitan Jakarta, will risk losing visitors, he added.

 "These laws let police extort bribes, let officials jail political foes, for instance, with the blasphemy law," Harsono said.